 This is a no brainer.
 If you don’t want your laundry room to smell like laundry, don’t leave laundry sitting.
 The sooner you can do it, the less time smells have to get into your clothes.

 After you do your laundry, keep the washer door ajar.
 Any leftover water will dry quicker, reducing your risk of mold.
 And mold smells.
 A lot.
 Also, if you have a window in your laundry room, open that up and air out the room from time to time.

 High-efficiency washers need high-efficiency detergents.
 Because of all the magic that makes them HE, they can’t really “process” normal detergent properly.
 So residue gets left behind.
 Eventually, that adds up and turns into gross smells.
 So even if you are doing your laundry in a timely manner, the room will still smell.

 Plug In An Air Freshener.

-Right now, we have the Renuzit Sensitive Scents Plug-In in our laundry room.
-The small air freshener fills the whole room and gives a sweet kick to your nose every time you open the door.
+A small air freshener can fill the whole room and give a sweet kick to your nose every time you open the door.